ameyagv/-DevOps-Pipelines/PROPOSAL.md

    The developer initiates the pipeline by creating a PR to the main branch [S1].
    The PR is approved and merged by the Release Engineer [S2].
    Tests are run [S3].
-   The Docker image is deployed to the Development Environment [S4].
+   The application is deployed to the Development Environment [S4].
-   The Docker image is deployed to the Testing Environment [S5].
+   The application is deployed to the QA Environment and UAT Environment[S5].
-   The image is deployed to the Baking Environment [S6].
+   The image is promoted to the Baking Environment [S6].
    Performance is monitored in both the Production and Baking Environments [S7].
    If performance is similar, deployment to Production is triggered [S8].
 3 Subflows